 Filed June 18, 2008

-Techniques are provided for creating and updating a entity hierarchy (taxonomy) based on information captured about user interaction with a system.
+Techniques are provided for creating and updating an entity hierarchy (search taxonomies) based on information captured about user interaction with a system.
 Techniques are also provided for using the taxonomy to determine the nature of entities represented by terms submitted to a search engine.
-Search logs analyzed for related sets of entities, and used to improve the taxonomy for storing information.
+Search logs analyzed for related sets of entities and used to improve the taxonomy for storing information.

-The inventors of the patent use Ronald Reagan as one example because he can fit into more than one “main” category in a taxonomy or classification system, with a history as both a movie star and a politician.
-Under the “movie stars” category might be attributes such as “date of birth” as well as “movies acted.”
+The inventors of the search taxonomies patent use Ronald Reagan as one example because he can fit into more than one “main” category in a taxonomy or classification system, with a history as both a movie star and a politician.
+Under the “movie stars,” category might attribute such as “date of birth” as well as “movies acted.”
 Under the “politicians” category, we might also see “date of birth,” but other attributes such as “offices held” may also be included.

-Many of the examples included in the patent description involve well known people or places or things, often referred to as “named entities,” such as Johnny Depp or the Empire State Building, but the patent filing tells us that it might include broad and specific categories that don’t involve named entities as well, from “humans” to “11th grade teachers.”
+Many of the search taxonomies examples included in the patent description involve well-known people or places or things, often referred to as “named entities,” such as Johnny Depp or the Empire State Building.
+Still, the patent filing tells us that it might include broad and specific categories that don’t involve named entities as well, from “humans” to “11th-grade teachers.”

 When it comes to certain types of categories, such as those that might list people, there may be default attributes associated with those that are defined by human editors, such as a “date of birth,” or “place of birth,” or a “date of death.”